mjuni/ofAppEGLWindow.cpp-touchscreenModified/README.md

 To use it: replace and rename in /openFrameworks/libs/OpenFrameworks/apps as ofAppEGLWindow.cpp

-Made with PiTFT, depending of the brand of TFT, little changes are required, search in code //MODIFIED
+Made with PiTFT, depending on the brand of TFT, little changes are required, search in code //MODIFIED